 Youth apprentices enrolled in approved youth apprenticeship programs and their employers are subject to all state and federal child labor laws regarding the employment of minors.
 The Department of Workforce Development (DWD) will review all statewide youth apprenticeship curriculum for compliance with the child labor laws and will clarify the laws whenever necessary to allow for program implementation.
-Youth apprentices are allowed to work in some prohibited occupations because they meet the criteria of "student learner" as defined in the law, but they are not exempt from the child labor laws by virtue of being enrolled in a youth apprenticeship program.
+Youth apprentices are allowed to work in some prohibited occupations because they meet the criteria of "student learner" AND the work performed is incidental to their training and is for intermittent and for short periods of time (DWD 270.14(3)(c)1).
+However, they are not exempt from the child labor laws by virtue of being enrolled in a youth apprenticeship program.
 Students and employers must comply with child labor laws with regard to daily/weekly hours, time of day, employment, etc.